MontrealAI/AGIJobsv1/README.md

 ### IdentityRegistry Hardhat tasks

-- `npx hardhat identity-registry:status --network <network>` prints the on-chain ENS configuration, automatically compares it against the repository config profile (or an explicit `--config` path), and highlights any drift together with optional override previews such as `--overrides '{"alphaEnabled":true}'`.
+- `npx hardhat identity-registry:status --network <network>` prints the on-chain ENS configuration, automatically compares it against the repository config profile (or an explicit `--config-path` flag), and highlights any drift together with optional override previews such as `--overrides '{"alphaEnabled":true}'`.
 - `npx hardhat identity-registry:set-config --network <network> --execute --from 0xOwner` aligns the ENS wiring with repository defaults and overrides, writes optional Safe-ready JSON plans via `--plan-out`, enforces owner checks before